COVID-19 & Your Business

 - The new Canada Emergency Business Account will provide interest-free loans of up to $40,000 to small businesses and not-for-profits,

-- To qualify, these organizations need to demonstrate they paid between $50,000 to $1 million in total payroll in 2019.
+- Revised as of April 16th: To qualify, these organizations need to demonstrate they paid between $20,000 and $1.5 million in total payroll in 2019.

 Loan Guarantee for Small and Medium-Sized Enterprises

 - EDC is working with financial institutions to issue new operating credit and cash flow term loans of up to $6.25 million to SMEs.

 - BDC is working with financial institutions to co-lend term loans to SMEs for their operational cash flow requirements.

 - Eligible businesses may obtain incremental credit amounts of up to $6.25 million through the program.

 These programs will be available three weeks after March 27, and interested businesses should work with their current financial institutions.